Friday, June 13, 2025

 • Leafy greens, nuts, and fatty fish for omega-3s.

-• Iron sources like spinach and red meat to combat deficiencies.
+• Iron sources, such as spinach and red meat, can help combat deficiencies.

 See a dietitian to avoid too much of a good thing.
 Too many vitamins can harm your hair follicles.